jugend/swift-cheat-sheet/README.md

 ### Type Aliases

   * Define alternative name for an existing type
-    * typealias keyword
-  * When you wan to refer to an existing type by a name, that is contextually more appropriate
+  * When you want to refer to an existing type by a name, that is contextually more appropriate
   * When working with data of a specific size from an external source

     ```swift
     typealias AudioSample = UInt16